prprprus/softest/README.md

 $ npm i -g softest
 ```

 The softest is based on Puppeteer, when downloading Puppeteer, Chromium will be downloaded by default.
 Chinese users may be affected by GFW.
-If you encounter difficulties,you can move to [README-Zh.md](./README-zh.md).
+If you encounter difficulties, you can move to [README-Zh.md](./README-zh.md).

 ## Usage